acailuv/Exordium/README.md

 The front end uses `yarn` insteam of the regular `npm` for further dependability.
 Install [yarn](https://classic.yarnpkg.com/lang/en/docs/install/) first.

-Unlike [GDRP](https://github.com/acailuv/GDRP), this repository will only provide minimum demo since an advanced level knowledge of full web application development is expected from the user of this repository. this demo will only act as a boilerplate code for further development.
+Unlike [GDRP](https://github.com/acailuv/GDRP), this repository will only provide minimum demo and tutorial since an advanced level knowledge of full-stack web application development is expected from the user of this repository. this demo will only act as a boilerplate code for further development.

 ## Pre-requisites
 This section will list out what you need to install before using this repository in your local development environment.